mjstackhouse/export-tool/README.md

 # Content Export Tool

-This custom app allows for users to export their content to an Excel or CSV file.
-The user can choose the content types of the items they want to export and the workflow step the content items are in.
+This is a [custom app](https://kontent.ai/learn/docs/custom-apps) for [Kontent.ai](https://kontent.ai/) that allows for users to export their content to an Excel or CSV file.
+The user chooses the content types, language, and workflow step of the content items being exported.
+They can also use three optional filters: the item name, collection, and last modified date.
+When exported, the items are separated by type.

+- If the user chooses the Excel file type, the content types are separated into worksheets, and then exported together in a single workbook.

+- If the user chooses the CSV file type, each content type is separated into its own CSV file, and then exported together as a ZIP file.

 ![Screenshot of the custom app](content-export-tool-demo.gif)